jizh6311/go-blogs-webapp/README.md

 ## Install GO
    - https://golang.org/dl/ version:1.10
    - Set Environment on Windows:
      - GOROOT: Go installation directory.
-C:\Go.
+C:/Go.
 MAC: "/usr/local/go"
-     - GOPATH: Your preferred directory for multiple Go projects
+     - GOPATH: Your preferred directory for multiple Go projects.
+The correct path for Glide tool looks
+     like: <GOPATH>/src/<project_directory>/vendor/...
+(It is tricky ...)
-     - GOBIN: <YOUR_GOROOT>\bin
+     - GOBIN: <YOUR_GOROOT>/bin

 ## Install MongoDB
    - https://www.mongodb.com/download-center#community.
 On Mac, you can do ```brew install mongodb``` to install
    - MongoDB Compass is very helpful: https://www.mongodb.com/products/compass
    - Create a folder for local MongoDB data.
-The default directory is C:\data.
+The default directory is C:/data.
 On Mac: /data/db

 ## Install Glide
    - Glide is a package manager for Go language.
 The version must be 0.12.3 on windows.
 The new version is OK on Mac